Growth modification is also referred to as Functional Orthopaedics

 These would help patients where the teeth are sticking forwards, or the lower jaw is behind compared to the upper in its position.
 Depending upon the age, there are certain appliances, which will work effectively at a given age.
 These can be further divided under the following:

 Pre-adolescent functional appliances:

 These are effective from the age of 8-12 yrs of age: Eg, Dynamax appliance.

 These are effective from the age of 12- 14 yrs of age.
 Eg, Clarke’s Twin block appliance.
 Dynamax appliance

 Late adolescent functional appliances:

-These are effective from age of 14 –16+yrs of age.
-These are most of the time fixed type of functional appliances.
+These are effective from the age of 14 –16+yrs of age.
+These are, most of the time, fixed type of functional appliances.

 B) Class III correcting Functional appliances:

-These would help in patients where the upper front teeth are behind the lower front teeth as a result of upper jaw is behind the lower jaw in terms of growth and position.
+These would help in patients where the upper front teeth are behind the lower front teeth due to the upper jaw behind the lower jaw in terms of growth and position.
 These appliances are effective in the age group of 8-10+yrs of age.
-Eg: Reverse pull face mask with palatal expander, Chin cup treatment.
+E.g., Reverse pull face mask with a palatal expander, Chin cup treatment.

 SEE CASE GALLERYBOOK A CONSULTATION